 The purpose of these attestations is to ensure that applicants report all working aged members to CMS, as well as to identify amounts payable, coordinate benefits to enrollees, identify primary Medicare patients.
 The following attestations were developed to implement the regulations of CFR 42 CFR 422.108.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: